Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

 N_s
 ```

-be the loudness of the original spectrum and:
+be the loudness of the original spectrum, and:

 ```text
 N_n
 ```

-be the loudness after removing the relevant tonal groups from the spectrum.
+be the loudness after removal of the relevant tonal groups.

 The loudness weight is then: